 What is a low residue diet?

 A low residue diet restricts your intake of high-fiber foods that are thought to be harder to digest or that stimulate the gut.
+When a low residue diet is followed, it is limiting fiber intake to 10-15 grams a day.

 Fiber is a type of carbohydrate that contains undigested residue.
 These remains of fiber go into the stool and are what normally help us to avoid constipation and maintain bowel health.
 However, it is thought by some that this residue can trigger symptoms for those with IBD.